The Importance of Sunscreen

 Premature Aging of Your Skin

 At some point in life, your skin is going to start showing its age in the form of wrinkles, brown spots, and fine lines.
-These problems can often be addressed by your dermatologist in Reno, NV.
+These problems can often be addressed by our licensed dermatologist.

 But, when the damage has been caused by overexposure to the sun’s harmful UV rays, it becomes more difficult to repair.
 At Integrated Dermatology of Reno, we offer services such as chemical peels, derma-peeling, and microplanning to help repair the damage and restore a more youthful appearance to your skin.